The Ultimate Travel Nurse Packing Checklist

 Your recruiter will be able to give you details of the basic items provided in your new home-away from-home, if they’re providing you with housing.
 However, they can’t think of everything, and it’s important to be prepared.
-Here is our ultimate checklist of the items we believe are crucial to consider, before you start packing for your next adventure.
+Here is our ultimate checklist of the items we believe are crucial to consider adding to your packing list, before you start gearing for your next adventure.

 The first thing you’ll need to consider is how you’re going to get to your new town or city.
 Are you flying, or riding mass transit, and have to cram everything into a couple suitcases?
 Or are you driving, which gives you a bit more space?
 It can be very costly to ship items, so unless you’re going to be living somewhere unfurnished, or be there for several months, you’ll probably need to cut down on all the things that you’d ideally want to bring with you.
 That means probably leaving your favorite comfy chair at home.